alfredricker/MarketEngine/notes.md

 #8-5-23
 Ok, I got a trial model working properly, which is great.
 It also fits the data nicely, however, I was unsuccessful with producing a win rate that is consistently higher than that of just holding the stock.
 I need to try various loss functions and model parameters until I get something decent.

+#8-6-23
+Try adding a "fully connected layer" beyond the layers of the LSTM network to further process the data and make better predictions.
+Also, apply BCEntropy loss function such that if there is a probability greater than say 0.6 or 0.75 that the stock is class 1 (long), then the model signals a buy and if it is probability greater than 0.6 or 0.75 that the stock is in class 0 (short), then the model signals a sell.
+You must transform the target data to binary [0,1]
+To address class imbalances make sure that the training data has an equal number of positive and negative days.
+This makes sure that the model won't simply find the local minimum of guessing all positive days.

 ##HOW TO CREATE THE MODEL
 Data Preprocessing: Clean and preprocess your data thoroughly.
 Handle missing values, scale the features appropriately, and consider normalization or standardization to make optimization easier for the neural network.